aabbtree77/esp32-vpn/README.md

 ## Final Remarks

 - Tiny ESP32 RAM = very limited software, esp. limited global connectivity options.
-With some acrobatics one may run "Wireguard" on the ESP32, but the go-libp2p apps are beyond the reach of these boards.
+With some acrobatics one may run "Wireguard" on the ESP32, but the go-libp2p apps are beyond the reach.

 - All this gigantic Web2 VPN service activity exists mostly because A and B do not have proper addresses.
 We cannot use MAC, we do not have the IPv6.
 So how does one send a message to a board/PC?
 One must deal with the OSI model, overlay mesh networks, proxies and reverse proxies, [tunneling and self-hosting](https://github.com/anderspitman/awesome-tunneling), STUN/TURN/ICE, TCP meltdown, CGNAT, SOCKS5, ARP, ICMP, subnet masks, CIDR, gateways, port forwarding, host names, DNS and mDNS, DHCP, virtual interfaces, iptables/firewalls, Linux kernel routes, routers and routing...

 - The Web3 (p2p) way is remarkable in that the tools such as Hyprspace, EdgeVPN, [awl](https://github.com/anywherelan/awl), Syncthing: [1](https://www.reddit.com/r/Syncthing/comments/1324xrm/how_reliable_is_synthing/), [2](https://forum.syncthing.net/t/how-syncthing-communicates-with-my-server-when-im-in-a-public-network/20437/2) solve the global connectivity problem without inflicting needless registration with monthly payments.

+- Connect a webcam to a remote Ubuntu PC, install ffmpeg.
+Run awl-tray followed by [this one liner](https://unix.stackexchange.com/questions/2302/can-i-pipe-dev-video-over-ssh) with an mplayer.
+It worked in the year 2010, it still works in 2023.

-- The most basic services are the hardest to implement, paradoxically.
+- The most basic services are the hardest to implement.
 70 KLOC of go-libp2p to give your computer a proper VPN address.
 Double these lines to sync a folder.
-[Automated elections?](https://hackmd.io/@juincc/B1QV5NN5S)
+[Automated elections?](https://hackmd.io/@juincc/B1QV5NN5S) We are not there yet.

 ## Some ESP32 References